SoftPerfect Network Scanner

 IPv6 neighbour discovery

-The network scanner sends out a multicast ping to ff02::1 and awaits replies.
+The Network Scanner sends out a multicast ping to ff02::1 and awaits replies.
 After that it runs through a list of addresses that responded.
 This may be handy for discovering auto-configured IPv6 devices.
 This mode can be used by selecting one of the local addresses in the detection dialog described above.

 IPv6 address seed